Some people distrust God because they believe he sanctions sexism and authorizes the subjugation of women.

 To the extent societies codify women’s inequality, they deprive themselves of their contributions.
 As a result, they fall far short of God’s standard.

-Similarly, spiritually reborn men who welcome the righteous influences of women in their lives are more likely to attain the level of godliness that God desires for them.
+Similarly, spiritually reborn men who welcome the righteous influence of women in their lives are more likely to attain the godliness God desires for them.

-Those who ignore or suppress these influences are virtually assured of not achieving the same level of godliness due to their pride.
+Those who ignore or suppress these influences are virtually assured of not attaining the same level of godliness because of their pride.

 Sexism Remedy

 Jesus prescribed the remedy for sexism.
-He said spiritually reborn men should love God deeply and treat all women as they want to be treated themselves.
+He said spiritually reborn men should love God deeply and treat all women as they themselves want to be treated.

 Abiding by these precepts is essential to walking in harmony with God.
 Disregarding them evidences either mindless ignorance, selfish indifference, or willful defiance.